bsgbryan/madulsaurus/docs/padawan.md

 ```

 Mädūl functions are just regular functions.
 All arguments are passed using an object.
 This is nice as it makes passing and using arguments easy and descriptive.

-All parameters passed to a Mädūl function are read only.

 ### Test